demisto/content/Packs/CortexXDR/Scripts/XDRSyncScript_5_9_9/README.md

-Syncs a single incident between Demisto and XDR.
-This script always uses the xdr-get-incident-extra-data command and outputs to the context the entire incident JSON.
-When the incident is updated in XDR, the Demisto incident will be updated accordingly and the default playbook will rerun.
-When an incident is updated in Demisto, the script will execute the xdr-update-incident command and update the incident in XDR.
+Syncs a single incident between Cortex XSOAR and Cortex XDR.
+This script always uses the ***xdr-get-incident-extra-data*** command and outputs to the context the entire incident JSON.
+When the incident is updated in Cortex XDR, the Cortex XSOAR incident will be updated accordingly and the default playbook will rerun.
+When an incident is updated in Cortex XSOAR, the script will execute the ***xdr-update-incident*** command and update the incident in Cortex XDR.

 ## Script Data
 ---